Experimentation

 • Nerdwallet (US) - For enabling true democratization: any employee can launch an experiment.

-• Oda (NO) - For cultivating an experimentation culture to full bloom.
+• Winner of the 2024 Organization-wide award: Oda (NO) - For cultivating an experimentation culture to full bloom.

 • Sunweb Group (NL) - For propelling experimentation efforts within the organization: from processes, output to outcomes.